 The AC Servo Motors are divided into two types 2 and 3 Phase AC servomotor.
 Most of the AC servomotor are of the two-phase squirrel cage induction motor type.
 They are used for low power applications.
-The three-phase squirrel cage induction motor is now utilized for the applications where high-power system is required.
+The three-phase squirrel cage induction motor is now utilised for the applications where high-power system is required.

 6. STEPPER MOTOR

 The name Stepper Motor itself shows that the rotor movement is in the form of various steps or discrete steps.
 It is also known as Stepping Motor.
 The number of pulses fed into the controller circuit determines the angular rotation of the motor.
 Each input pulse produces one step of the angular movement.
 The drive is considered as an analog to digital converter.
-It has an inbuilt logic, which causes appropriate windings to be energized and de-energized by the solid-state switches in the required sequence.
+It has an inbuilt logic, which causes appropriate windings to be energised and de-energized by the solid-state switches in the required sequence.